craigdev/excel-pdf-macro-macOS/README.md

 # excel-pdf-macro-macOS
-PDF Macro that publishes to PDF all worksheets between two tabs labeled “PDF - Start” and “PDF - End”
+VBA that publishes to PDF all visible worksheets between two bookends labeled "PDF - Start" and "PDF - End" for macOS.